 Follow the steps:

-- Go to Settings and then click on Financial Settings option hit on Chart of Accounts
+- Go to Settings and then click on the Financial Settings option hit on Chart of Accounts

 - Select New Ledger Account and fill the following fields:

 - Lender name